companydotcom/vastly/README.md

 To develop all apps and packages, run the following command:

 ```
-cd dxp
+cd wave
 pnpm run dev
 ```

 ## Development Guidelines

-- Keep dependecy list as small as possible
+- Keep dependency list as small as possible.
-- Document features as they are built and modified
+- Document features as they are built and modified.
-- Colocate dependencies with their packages - don't install packages in monorepo root unless necessary
+- Colocate dependencies with their packages - don't install packages in monorepo root unless necessary.

+## Publishing Packages

+- In order to publish public packages to NPM run `pnpm changeset` then `pnpm changeset version` commit your changes, that's it.
+When your branch is merged into `main` it will be automatically published to NPM.

 ## Useful Links